ZoeyVid/NPMplus/README.md

 # Crowdsec
 Note: Using Immich behind NPMplus with enabled appsec causes issues, see here: [#1241](https://github.com/ZoeyVid/NPMplus/discussions/1241)
+Note: If you don't [disable sharing in crowdsec](https://docs.crowdsec.net/docs/next/configuration/crowdsec_configuration/#sharing), you need to mention that [this](https://docs.crowdsec.net/docs/central_api/intro/#signal-meta-data) is sent to crowdsec.
 1. Install crowdsec and the ZoeyVid/npmplus collection for example by using crowdsec container at the end of the compose.yaml
 2. set LOGROTATE to `true` in your `compose.yaml` and redeploy
 3. open `/opt/crowdsec/conf/acquis.d/npmplus.yaml` (path may be different depending how you installed crowdsec) and fill it with: